Written by Shannon,

 If your psychiatric provider has recommended that you take medication for your depression or anxiety, they can usually send a prescription to your local pharmacy.

-Here at Brightside, we can deliver your medications directly to your door.
+Here at Brightside Health, we can deliver your medications directly to your door.
 No need to take a trip to the pharmacy, even for refills.

-If you’re recommended an antidepressant, SSRIs, or, Selective Serotonin Reuptake Inhibitor are commonly prescribed.
+If you’re recommended an antidepressant, SSRIs, or, selective serotonin reuptake inhibitors are commonly prescribed.
 Serotonin is an important neurotransmitter that helps regulate things like mood, sleep, appetite, and more.
 Depression is associated with low levels of serotonin in the brain.

 When you take an SSRI, the brain blocks the reabsorption of serotonin into your brain’s neurons, essentially increasing its abundance and availability for use.
 This can help to balance your mood and help you feel more pleasure, less fatigued, and overall more yourself.